 Research Affiliations: Social Justice, Cities, Citizenship Research Cluster

 Funding: University of Leeds 110 Anniversary Research Scholarship

-I am interested primarily in urban contestation, and how cities and urban issues relate to social movements and radical politics, but also more broadly in critical urban theory, urban planning, political economy, and radical history.
-I have previously taught on a number of related modules in the School of Geography at Leeds, particularly Contested Cities, Making of the Modern City, and Geographies of Economies, and have also taught urban geography as a guest lecturer at Leeds Beckett University.
+I have taught on modules in the School of Geography including Contested Cities, Making of the Modern City, and Geographies of Economies, and have taught urban geography as a guest lecturer at Leeds Beckett University.

 - MA, Social and Cultural Geography, University of Leeds

 - BA, Social Science, Leeds Beckett University